mahouboy23/IB-notes/Prompt and object.md

 However, there are limitations to this role, just like the other two.
 In the exemplary role, the limitation to experts impact on our acquisition of knowledge is their inability to directly influence the knower's interaction with knowledge.
 This limitation is evident in the example.
 There are two components to games such as MG: creating a deck, and piloting it, and the latter is a process that experts cannot dictate for you-you must learn what cards to play and at what times, and how to adapt the deck to your opponent by yourself.

-and as last advice always remember to not stray out of the prompt or knowledge claim always remember the purpose of the object and keep the arguments relevant
+and as last advice always remember to not stray out of the prompt or knowledge claim always remember the purpose of the object and keep the arguments relevant.
+One more thing don't add stuff like "For detailed information, please refer to the original sources provided in the references." or conclusion because it was not in the example follow the example, structure and video (transcript, if you forgot tell me i will provide it to you before you write). remember the longuest part is part 2.